pieroxy/conkw/doc/UI_REFERENCE.md

 Where the style is your own choice and the onclick is here to rotate the clockface when the user clicks on it.
 From there, ConkW will handle everything to have your clock displayed.

-## Generic UI - the grabbed metrics
+## Generic UI - Displaying the grabbed metrics

 ### Namespace